MackCesar/MetalDiffusion/README.md

 # MetalDiffusion
-## Stable Diffusion for Intel and Silicon Mac's via Apple Metal

-Stable Diffusion, intended for Apple Metal on Intel Macs.
-This implementation will utilize GPU's on Intel Macs.
+Stable Diffusion for Intel and Silicon Mac's via Apple Metal This implementation will utilize GPU's on both Intel and Silicon Mac's.
+MetalDiffusion is exclusively designed to run on MacOS.

 ## Installation